tuanvu0801junda/ZingSTM/README.md

  .../ZingSTM/laravelPHP $ php artisan key:generate
 ```

-# Then rename the ".env.example" file into ".env" with command.
+##### 5. Then rename the ".env.example" file into ".env" | or add a new file ".env" with the same content in ".env.example".
 Then, try "php artisan serve"
 ```
  .../ZingSTM/laravelPHP $ php artisan key:generate
  .../ZingSTM/laravelPHP $ (sudo) mv .env.example .env
 ```